 It should also be pointed out that the extra pins of the octal base allow for the separate driving coil connection.
 As the civilian split reed vibrators (eg. PM126) have only a 6 pin base, they must use the shunt drive method.

-Serviceability for these early types is good as the base can be simply desoldered and removed from the can.
+Serviceability for the soldered can types is good as the base can be simply desoldered and removed from the can.
 These early models operate at 100 cycles and were used in pre 1950's radios.
 Acoustic insulation is by a paper based material, or the later sponge rubber.

 Later type - crimped can.

-Continuing on with the Utah mechanism, the later type of Ferrocart uses crimped can construction.
+The later type of Ferrocart uses crimped can construction and contains a Utah mechanism.
 These operate at 150 cycles.
-It can be seen the reed weight has been reduced in size upon close examination.
 Typical types include PM237 (6V) and PM238 (12V).
 These were made from the early 1950's onwards.
 To open these requires carefully turning back the crimp which is easily done with a pair of side cutters to lever up the edge.
 Unfortunately it is impossible to restore the smooth appearance if the edge is folded back after servicing.
 As the base is a tight fit at the bottom of the can, it is easiest just to leave the can uncrimped.
 Most times the vibrator socket in the radio is fitted with a spring clip which will hold the can in anyway.

 This later type is opened by turning back the crimp.
 Unfortunately, the disfigurement is permanent.